Motor Vehicle and Business Equipment Finance

 • Under a finance lease, the financier will pay for the asset 100% and rent the asset to you.
 You have no ownership in the asset so if you have paid a deposit at the car yard this deposit will be refunded to you.
 The financier has title to the equipment.

 • The financier calculates the finance on the GST exclusive amount of the purchase and then leases the equipment to you.
-GST is then levied on the instalments.
-This is generally the case (luxury cars a good example of an exception)
+GST is then levied on the lease instalments.

 • Residual Values at the end of the agreement attract GST